DuraiRajSaravanan/Training_Pramati/InterviewExperience.md

 - Application : Applied through online
   1. Hackerrank online test : Two programming questions which were based on stack and pattern printing for completing which 1 hour 30 minutes were given.
   2. Skype Interview : Explanation for the programs from online test followed by technical discussion where programs on pattern printing were given and enough time was given to solve the programs.
-Afte projects explaination the technical dicussion where general details like family details and previous company experiences were asked
+After which our engineering projects details and general details like family details and previous company experiences were asked.

 #### Positive feedback :

 - Giving enough time to answer their questions, and clarifying our doubts in their questions without any hesitation.
-- Giving interview online is bit comfortable. coming from different locations to attend the interview would have been difficult.
+- Giving interview online is bit comfortable.
+Coming from different locations to attend the interview would have been difficult.

 #### Negative Feedback :